s-glass/reading-notes/301/class06.md

 **1. What is node.js?**

 Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
-It's an event-based, non-blocking asynchronouse I/O runtime using Google's V8 JavaScript engine and libuv library.
+It's an event-based, non-blocking asynchronous I/O runtime using Google's V8 JavaScript engine and libuv library.

 **2. In your own words, what is Chrome’s V8 JavaScript Engine?**